The Chemical Engineering program (B.S.) is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 **MATH 18 formerly MATH 20F

 1General Education (G.E.)
 Requirements: The 48 units shown are for Warren College students as an example to fulfill the general education requirements.
 Students in other colleges need to adjust the plan to match their own college requirements.
-To meet the Engineering Accreditation Commission of ABET requirements, http://www.abet.org, students must have up to twenty-four units in the arts, humanities, and social sciences, not including subjects such as accounting, industrial management, finance, and personnel administration.
+To meet program requirements, students must have up to twenty-four units in the arts, humanities, and social sciences, not including subjects such as accounting, industrial management, finance, and personnel administration.

 *Effective Fall 2017 the following courses were reclassified and renumbered as follows: CHEM 140A is CHEM 40A: Organic Chemistry I (4 units), CHEM 140B is CHEM 40B: Organic Chemistry II (4 units), and CHEM 143A is CHEM 43A: Organic Chemistry Laboratory (4 units).

 4Area of Specialization/ Technical Electives: The three required technical electives must be upper-division or graduate courses in engineering, based on the pre-approved courses.
-Otherwise, the selections must receive prior approval of the department to meet the ABET standards.
-Suggestions are listed here.
+Otherwise, the selections must receive prior approval of the department.
+Pre-approved courses are listed here.

 5Process Dynamics and Control: If a student chooses the Process Dynamics and Control as the area of specialization, CENG 120 can be replaced by MAE 143B within the approved set of courses for specialization in process control.